Back to top

 Early televised proceedings

-The road to televised proceedings began in the 1960s when, “at the time of the opening, [the House] had the good fortune to be on television” (Debates, February 26, 1963, p.
+The road to televised proceedings began in the 1960s when, “at the time of the opening, we had the good fortune to be on television” (Debates, February 26, 1963, p.
 294).
-At this time, only the Speech from the Throne was filmed.
+It is not clear from this excerpt, however, if cameras were actually on the floor.
 From March 22 to April 8, 1971, the House allowed full television coverage of the budget deliberations.
 After the three-week trial period, the experiment was abandoned.
 The heat, glare, and intrusiveness of equipment had a negative impact on debate.
 Furthermore, some members thought their concerns with editorial decisions outweighed the increased level of public interest and awareness in current affairs.
 Broadcasting the proceedings was rarely discussed in the House of Assembly over the next decade.

 Press seeks access